w3f/polguard/docs/NOTES.md

 # Development Notes

-This document contains important development decisions and future considerations for the Monitoring Platform.
+This document contains important development decisions and future considerations for PolGuard.

 ## Architectural Decisions